Skip to Content

 Basement Stairs Before

 When we brought the furniture back into the basement, the couch became stuck in the stairwell and we had to remove a few stairs to get the couch into the space.
-The stairwell has always had drywall, but it needed a fresh coat of paint.
+The stairwell has always had drywall, but it was in desperate need of a paint job.

 How I updated our basement staircase and painted the steps black for a fresh and modern look | Building Bluebird